 Submit your talk proposal using this form.

-We welcome workshops, artistic interventions, hybrid formats, collective sessions, or other interactive contributions that do not fit the oral/poster structure.
+We welcome workshops, artistic interventions, hybrid formats, collective sessions, or other interactive contributions that do not fit the oral structure.
 Workshops are typically 90 minutes, though shorter formats may be considered.

 Submit your workshop proposal using this form.